Our Story and Mission

 When our founder and president, Simone Puccinelli, was a sophomore in college, she received a God-appointed email.
 The email detailed the serious financial issues faced by a school in Nakaseke, Uganda.
 If the school could not raise $500 for rent on their school +building, the students would be sent away without an education.

 Simone decided that she could try to raise the money, and through the help of family and friends was able to do so.
 She also had a desire to visit Uganda to see where the money was being sent.

-When she got to Uganda and met the man behind the email, Godfrey, and all of the students, she realized that this was a divine connection—something that she couldn’t just leave.
+When she got to Uganda and met the man behind the email, and all of the students, she realized that this was a divine connection—something that she couldn’t just leave.
 Her life was going to be devoted to helping those children and the heart of Simone’s Kids was born.
-Simone’s Kids exists so that the children in Nakaseke can strive for a successful future through quality education in a nurturing environment
+Simone’s Kids exists so that the children in Nakaseke can strive for a successful future through quality education in a nurturing environment.

 God’s Hope Primary School was the starting point of Simone’s Kids.
-Our Founder, Simone Puccinelli, was contacted in 2010 by Mr. Kayiire Godfrey requesting help to save a small school for orphans and impoverished children in the community.
+Our Founder, Simone Puccinelli, was contacted in 2010 requesting help to save a small school for orphans and impoverished children in the community.
 The school initially held classes under a mango tree.
 It was then moved to a rental building, and finally, on February 14, 2014, officially opened the new school campus on Simone’s Kids property.

 Rebuilding God’s Hope Schools